Pregnancy isn’t always glamorous.

 Possibly the least fun symptom of IBS and pregnancy.

 The best thing you can do if you’re struggling with diarrhea is to stay hydrated and rest if you can.

-It’s also worth asking your doctor for advice on which diarrhea medications are safe to take during pregnancy.
+It’s also worth asking your doctor for advice on which nutritional recommendations and diarrhea medications are safe during pregnancy.

 Is a FODMAP diet for IBS safe while pregnant?

 IBS sufferers are often recommended a low FODMAP diet.

 This is basically a meal plan that steers clear of certain carbohydrates and sugars that typically trigger IBS symptoms (the acronym stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols — quite the mouthful).